Categorized | Report, Security

-1Gbps mobile networks move closer with EU Funding.
+1Gbps Mobile Networks Move Closer with EU Funding.

-Posted on 18 August 2009 by
+Posted on 18 August 2009, Last updated on 12 November 2019 by

 HSPA has already rolled out deep into the heart of Europe with countries like Germany, UK, France, Sweden and Finland already having a huge coverage of multi-megabit up and download speeds available to customers.
 The next stage, starting commercially in 2010, is LTE.
 Long Term Evolution.
 Where UMTS and HSPA were 3G technologies, LTE is 4G and will bring theoretical speeds way above what most people even get on their DSL and cable connections today.
-More importantly it lowers the cost for carriers by introducing new protocols and technologies that can carry more data and make transporting it more energy efficiently, both through the air and on the cables that run back to the data centers.
+More importantly it lowers the cost for carriers by introducing new protocols and technologies that can carry more data and make transporting it more energy efficiently, both through the air and on the cables that run back to the data centres.

 LTE isn’t the latest technology though.
 Carriers are already thinking about the next generation beyond the next generation in LTE Advanced.
 All we need to know at the moment is that it can provide data rates beyond what you could imaging using.
 Imagine a whole family’s media needs, from interactive HDTV through internet, telephony, security and control, all travelling over the air into a Mifi-sized set-top box.
 It may be 10-20 years away but this is what cable and DSL providers are going to have to fight with.
 The wireless, mobile personal, pocketable media box is coming!